Blind3y3Design/blind3y3design.github.io/_posts/2016-07-08-Pokemon-Go-UX.md

 #### How do I know where the Pokemon are?
 Is it completely random encounters?

 As for finding Pokemon, this is where the game drops the ball again.
 It doesn't give you any insight into how to run into Pokemon.
 If you sit and stare at the screen for long enough you will notice little animations of rustled leaves.
-Through more googling a player can find out that these animations are showing a location with a higher change of discovering a Pokemon; however if you're tracking a specific Pokemon there is no gaurantee it'll be that one.
+Through more googling a player can find out that these animations are showing a location with a higher change of discovering a Pokemon; however if you're tracking a specific Pokemon there is no guarantee it'll be that one.

 <img src="/images/pokemon-ux/pokemon_5.jpg" alt="">